Musquee de Provence Pumpkin

 A vigorous vining variety showcases lovely squashes that are must have for fall displays and kitchens; produces 6lb, oblate squashes with salmon colored skin and blue-green mottling; thick, sweet and nutty flesh, ideal for stuffing, roasting and baking

-Musquee de Provence Pumpkin is an annual vegetable plant that is commonly grown for its edible qualities.
+Musquee de Provence Pumpkin is an annual vegetable plant that is typically grown for its edible qualities.
 It produces salmon round fruit mottled with bluish-green and gold flesh which are typically harvested when mature.
 The fruits have a sweet taste and a fleshy texture.

 The fruit are most often used in the following ways: